 That’s right.
 So on the first day I spent $2,000, but on the second day I transferred $4,000 to make sure my balance didn’t stay negative.
 The transfer at night would go through, then reverse one day later.
 But if you stayed ahead of that reversal by doing another one, you could trick the system into thinking you had millions.
 I later went to the bank, who told me my balance was $1 million.
 It was numbers on a screen going back and forth like yo-yos.

 So what was the first thing you spent money on?

 First I gave the missus $1,000 or so for our joint account, then shouted a few rounds behind the bar.
 Being able to make your account balance move up into the millions by the stroke of a key was a very addictive thing; I felt like a caveman discovering fire.

 Is partying like that as fun as everyone thinks?

 Yes.
 If you have imagination and money, you’re able to help people live their wildest dreams.
 It’s a super addictive fun thing to do, especially when the money literally comes from “thin air.”

 People who think you've got money, they treat you differently.
-If a guy realizes you've got a lot of money, he’s suddenly going to pitch an idea to make even more money.
+If a guy realises you've got a lot of money, he’s suddenly going to pitch an idea to make even more money.
 And then with the opposite sex, it attracts people even more.
 For example, I can remember going to the bank to get some money out and the lady behind the counter saw my balance and her whole attitude just changed.
 She was suddenly in awe of this guy who had millions of dollars in his bank account.
 That's what it's like to be rich.
-People change their thinking about you and change their demeanor.
+People change their thinking about you and change their demeanour.

 And what about your friends?
 What did they think about this?